liam-0398/Eris/README.md

   pitching each key individually.
 Created via Track > Add Sampler Track (`Ctrl+Alt+N`).
-- **Input tracks**: a dedicated track type that records the live capture device (ALSA line-in) instead of its own keyboard/timeline audio, with a per-track `M` input-monitor toggle that routes the live signal into the mix with no recording and no playhead movement (so it doubles as headphone monitoring while tracking).
+- **Input tracks**: a dedicated track type that records the live capture device instead of its own keyboard/timeline audio, with a per-track `M` input-monitor toggle that routes the live signal into the mix with no recording and no playhead movement (so it doubles as headphone monitoring while tracking).
 Input buffer size and input gain are set in